MyPortugalHoliday.com

 Sintra just outside of Lisbon is the setting of the whimsical Palácio Nacional da Pena

-June is festival month in Portugal, when the Festas dos Santos Populares (the popular saint festival) is celebrated.
+June is festival month in Portugal, when the Festas dos Santos Populares (the popular saint festival) are celebrated.
 The patron saint of Lisbon is Saint Anthony, with his feast day being on the 13th of June.
 The patron saint of Porto, Saint John, is celebrated on the 24th of June.
 In the weeks leading up to the patron saint days you can join the vibrant street parties, watch traditional dances and see the cities decorated with colourful streamers.

-Insight: The week leading up to the 13th of June is the best time of year to visit Lisbon.
+The week leading up to the 13th of June is the best time of year to visit Lisbon.
 There are massive street parties every evening and a large carnival on the night of the 12th.

-Lisbon is a truly amazing place to visit in June!
+Lisbon is a truly amazing place to visit in June.

-Lisbon is the busiest area of Portugal in June, however there are fewer tourists than in July and August.
+Lisbon is the busiest area of Portugal in June, however, there are fewer tourists than in July and August.
 This is a great month for sightseeing, as while the weather will be hot, it won't be intensely draining.

-You can explore the pretty Belem district that extends along the Tejo estuary, visiting the Torre de Belem and magnificent Mosteiro dos Jerónimos.
+You can explore the pretty Belém district that extends along the Tejo estuary, visiting the Torre de Belém and magnificent Mosteiro dos Jerónimos.
 There's also the Alfama district and its delightful maze of cobbled streets, which is home to many of Lisbon's oldest sights, such as the castle and Se Cathedral.

 The glorious weather in June means you could spend time on Lisbon's beaches, many of which are just a short train ride away.
 Cascais is the best beach resort of the Lisbon coastline.
 You could also take a day trip to Sintra, the setting of the whimsical Palácio Nacional da Pena.